InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/creating_an_innersource_strategy.md

 ## Problem

-Despite an organization has an InnerSource program, it is challenging to establish InnerSource in that organization.
-Missing management support and low awareness in some or many development teams are among the reasons.
-Potentially, the InnerSource program itself is missing clear goals and/or approaches how to achieve those.
+- Despite an organization has an InnerSource program, it is challenging to establish InnerSource in that organization
+- Missing management support and low awareness in some or many development teams are among the reasons
+- Potentially, the InnerSource program itself is missing clear goals and/or approaches how to achieve those.

 ## Context